Subsidy2032/AdvPlay/README.md

 AdvPlay is a framework for running adversarial AI attacks with tunable parameters and reproducible results.
 Designed for red team assessments, it helps security professionals evaluate model robustness against attacks.

+## Disclaimer

+This tool is intended strictly for research, security testing, and red team assessments.
+Using it against systems, APIs, or models without explicit permission is illegal and unethical.

+By using this software, you accept full responsibility for your actions.
+The developers take **no liability** for misuse, damage, or chaos caused by experiments conducted with this tool.

 ## Getting Started

 Tested on Python 3.11.13.
 Follow these steps to get AdvPlay running: